Odyssey

 mode: # TODO

-Beneath the mode key, we'll specify some additional keys.
-This is where we can enable one of two methods: WebSockets (denoted as passthrough) and HTTP callbacks (denoted as callback).
+Beneath mode, we'll specify some additional properties.
+This is where we can enable one of two subscription methods: WebSockets (denoted as passthrough) and HTTP callbacks (denoted as callback).
 We'll stick with callback for this course.

 Note: To explore all possible configuration options in the router.yaml file, check out the official documentation.